BreeceW/WinUIEdit/README.md

 The most relevant code is in the MicaEditor and scintilla\winui folders.
 These folders may merge in the future.
 The control name is also not yet decided (MicaEditor is a placeholder).

-## Planned Windows version support
-The UWP version of this control should work on Windows 10, version 1703 and later.
-It is intended that the control will work equally well on all Windows platforms.
-It will run on ARM64, ARM32, x64, and x86.
-The WinUI 3 version of this control should work on Windows 10, version 1809 and later, and support ARM64, x64, and x86.

 ### What are UWP and WinUI 3?
 [UWP](https://docs.microsoft.com/en-us/windows/uwp/) and [WinUI 3](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/) are both modern ways of writing native apps for Windows 11 and 10.
-UWP includes a very performant and enjoyable XAML framework that was later developed into a new, though somewhat source compatible, UI framework that ships with the [Windows App SDK](https://docs.microsoft.com/en-us/windows/apps/windows-app-sdk/) called WinUI 3.
+UWP includes a very performant and enjoyable XAML framework that was later developed into a new and somewhat source compatible UI framework that ships with the [Windows App SDK](https://docs.microsoft.com/en-us/windows/apps/windows-app-sdk/) called WinUI 3.
 As WinUI 3 is very new, it is not entirely equipped to replace UWP yet nor does it support older versions of Windows 10, so this control is being developed for both.
-This is fairly easy to do, as it mostly entails conditionally redefining namespaces.
+This is fairly easy to do, as it mostly involves conditionally redefining namespaces.
+Separate packages will likely be published for the UWP and WinUI 3 versions of this control.

 #### WinUI 2?
-WinUI 2 is a controls and styles library for the UWP XAML framework, not a UI framework on its own, like WinUI 3.
+WinUI 2 is a controls and styles library for the UWP XAML framework, whereas WinUI 3 is an entire XAML framework.
 This control does not depend on WinUI 2, so you can use this control with or without WinUI 2 installed.

 #### XAML Islands?